brndnmtthws/brndn-io/content/posts/precious-brain-resources/index.md

 having too much information can make it harder to have new ideas as you get stuck thinking that there's nothing but what you already know.

-Cognitive scientist [Dean Keith Simonton](https://simonton.faculty.ucdavis.edu) calls this "productive forgetting"—the ability to let go of certain details allows our minds the freedom to recombine ideas in novel ways.
-It's not about knowing nothing; it's about being selective about what we commit to memory versus what we outsource to our digital extensions.
+Cognitive scientist [Dean Keith Simonton](https://simonton.faculty.ucdavis.edu) calls this "productive forgetting."
+You let some details fall away so your brain has a little more room to recombine things.
+The point isn't to know nothing, just to be picky about what stays in your head.

 As the futurist Alvin Toffler once said, "The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn."
-Perhaps the most precious brain resource isn't storage space, but the ability to selectively forget.
+Selectively forgetting things might be more useful than trying to keep every last scrap.